CARE policies and procedures

 This statement sets out the principles that underpin decision-making and behaviour at CARE International UK.
 The principles are the standard to which others can hold us to account.

-This policy sets out the process for identifying, preventing and reporting instances of fraud or attempted fraud.
+This policy sets out the process for identifying, preventing and reporting instances of fraud or corruption.

 This policy sets out our commitment to providing open and transparent information to ensure that we can be held to account for our work and how we do it.

 CARE International's worldwide policy setting out the commitment of all members of the CARE International confederation to the protection of adults and children from sexual exploitation and abuse, involving CARE employees and related personnel.

 Statement outlining our commitment to ensuring we play our part in eradicating the curse of modern slavery under the Modern Slavery Act 2015.

 This policy outlines how, in carrying out fundraising activities, we protect vulnerable supporters, how we can identify such persons and what action we take if we suspect a person is vulnerable.